Marmara Ereğlisi LNG Storage Facility

-The project for the construction of the LNG storage facility launched in 1984.
+The project for the construction of the LNG storage facility was launched in 1984.
 The facility went into service in August 1994.
 In 2007, six filling platforms were added for tank trucks having 20–50 m3 capacity.
 Three filling platforms are able to fill up daily 75 tanker trucks.

-With the completion of an additional fourth storage tank in 2019, country's LNG storage capacity will increase by 30%.
+With the completion of an additional fourth storage tank in 2019, the country's LNG storage capacity will increase by 30%.
 The expansion will increase the total storage capacity of the facility about 50% up to 27000000 m3 with extra 9000000 m3.